eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/README.md

 - `id` document's unique identifier
 - `docType` document's docType (example: "eu.europa.ec.eudiw.pid.1")
 - `name` document's name.
-This is a human readable name.
+This is a human-readable name.
 - `hardwareBacked` document's storage is hardware backed
 - `createdAt` document's creation date
 - `requiresUserAuth` flag that indicates if the document requires user authentication to be accessed